DOSYCORPS/c-optihash/README.md

 }
 ```

-`AvolittyHasherA()` hashes message payload bytes.
+`AvolittyPathfinderA()` outputs a 1-character digest.

+`AvolittyPathfinderB()` outputs a 2-character digest.

+`AvolittyPathfinderC()` outputs a 4-character digest.

+`AvolittyPathfinderD()` outputs a 8-character digest.

+`AvolittyPathfinderE()` outputs a 16-character digest.

+`AvolittyPathfinderF()` outputs a 32-character digest.

+`AvolittyPathfinderG()` outputs a 64-character digest.

+`AvolittyPathfinderH()` outputs a 128-character digest.

+`AvolittyPathfinderI()` outputs a 256-character digest.

+`AvolittyPathfinderJ()` outputs a 512-character digest.

+`AvolittyPathfinderK()` outputs a 1024-character digest.

-The first argument variable `g` is a pointer to a `unsigned short int` array to store the hashed payload bytes.
+The first argument variable `d` is a pointer to an `unsigned short` array to store the hashed payload bytes.

 The default value is an empty array with a default length of `16`.

-The length is equivalent to the output length and `AvolittyHasherA()` defines it as the bytes for the hash digest output before finalization.
+The length is equivalent to the output length defined as as the bytes for the hash digest output before finalization.

-The second argument variable `k` is a pointer to modify the value of the variable `i`.
+The second argument variable `i` is a pointer to modify the value of the variable `g`.

-The variable `i` is an `unsigned short int` defined as `h` with a default value of `16`.
+The variable `g` is an `unsigned short` defined as `h`.

-The third argument variable `l` is a pointer to modify the value of the variable `j`.
+The third argument variable `j` is a pointer to modify the value of the variable `h`.

-The variable `j` is an `unsigned short int`.

-The value is `0`.

-The fourth argument variable `h` is an `unsigned short int` defined as the character length of the hash digest output.
+The variable `h` is an `unsigned short` defined as `0`.

-The default value is `16` with a minimum of `1` and a maximum of `1024`.
-If the digest output character length needs to change, this value is in shifted increments (`1`, `2`, `4`, `8`, `16`, `32`, `64`, `128`, `256`, `512`, `1024`) with the same value as defined array lengths in variables `g` and `m`.

-The fifth argument variable `f` is the `size_t` result from each `fread()` iteration casted to `unsigned short int` before passing as an argument to `AvolittyHasherA()`.
+The fourth argument variable `e` is the integer result from each `fread()` iteration.

-The sixth argument variable `m` is a pointer to an `unsigned char` array to store the chunked file data result before hashing.
+The fifth argument variable `k` is a pointer to an `unsigned char` array to store the chunked file data result before hashing.

-The default value is an empty array with a default length of `1024`.
+The default value is an empty array for file data chunks with a default length of `1024`.

 The length be modified based on the expected length of file input and efficiency requirements.
-If the default length needs to change, it matches the number defined in the variable `d`.
+If the default length needs to change, it should match the memory buffer size for storing chunked file data results.

-Changing the default length of `1024` doesn't change digest output values.
-It only changes the maximum amount of memory to use for each chunk of data.

 The minimum length is the value of the variable `h`.

-`AvolittyHasherB()` adds entropy finalization and outputs the hash digest as an array of bytes for each hexadecimal digit.
+`AvolittyHasherL()` adds entropy finalization and outputs the hash digest as an array of bytes for each hexadecimal digit.

-The first argument variable `g` is a pointer to the previous `unsigned short int` array defined as the hashed payload bytes to finalize.
+The first argument variable `d` is a pointer to the previous `unsigned short` array defined as the hashed payload bytes to finalize.

-The second argument variable `h` is the previous value defined as the output character length.
+The second argument variable `f` is the previous value defined as the output character length.

-The third argument variable `i` is the previous value modified by the pointer `k` in each hashing iteration for entropy.
+The third argument variable `g` is the previous value modified by the pointer `i` in each hashing iteration for entropy.

-The fourth argument variable `n` is a pointer to an `unsigned char` array to store the hashed bytes after finalization from `AvolittyHasherB()`.
+The fourth argument variable `l` is a pointer to an `unsigned char` array to store the hashed bytes after finalization.

 The default value is an empty array with a default length of `16`.
-As mentioned previously, this value matches the length of `g` and value of `h`.
+This length should match the length of the variable `d` and the value of the variable `f`.

-`AvolittyHasherB()` defines it as the finalized hash digest.

-An executable binary for testing can be compiled with either `clang` or `gcc`.

 ``` console
 gcc -o avolitty-hasher -pedantic-errors -std=c89 src/avolitty-hasher.c test/main.c
 ```

-`-pedantic-errors` compiles with strict ISO C standards and `-std=c89` compiles with forward-compatible C89 standards.

 It outputs an executable binary file named `avolitty-hasher` in the current directory.